AB-1197

 Key Takeaways

-• Allows rental car companies to use geofence technology to track vehicles moved outside the country or to impound lots.
+• Authorizes rental car companies to use geofence technology to track vehicles moved abroad or to impound lots.

-• Requires rental companies to notify renters 24 hours before activating any vehicle tracking technology.
+• Requires rental companies to notify renters 24 hours before activating any vehicle surveillance technology.

-• Eliminates renter liability for vehicle theft when the ignition key is returned and a police report is filed.
+• Establishes that renters are not liable for vehicle theft if they return the ignition key and file a police report.

 • Prohibits rental companies from using tracking technology to impose fines or surcharges on renters.